Skip to main content.

 Our Room Change Process

+There are multiple reasons for room changes, but the process generally follows the same timeline.
 There are multiple reasons for room changes, but the process generally follows the same standard timeline.
 After the student has meet with their Peer Counselor, they will request a room change by meeting with their Area Coordinator.
 Together, the student and the Area Coordinator will complete a room change request form.
 On Thursdays, the Residence Life team meets to plan all room changes.
-In this meeting we coordinate key changes, updates to our emergency rosters, and update Peer Counselors on moves.
+In this meeting we coordinate key changes, updates to our emergency rosters, and updates to Peer Counselors on moves.

 Various Notes